rundeck-plugins/salt-step/README.md

 - The resulting jar files can be found under build/libs.
 - Copy the rundeck-salt-plugin-<version>.jar file to your $RDECK_BASE/libext folder
 - Restart Rundeck
-- You should now have two additional "salt local" and "salt remote" options when configuring jobs
+- You should now have an additional "salt remote" option when configuring jobs

 ##Configuration